BritishPandaChick/blueberrygirl/wp-content/plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.2.3 =
+* Tweak: We updated the way we validate PHP snippets when making an edit to an active snippet for better feedback when debugging.
+* Tweak: We replaced a dependency (SweetAlert2) for a more lightweight alternative to improve performance.

+= 2.2.2 =
+* New: The Add Snippet screen now makes it easier to get started with more than just our library of snippets, choose from expert-picked snippets, snippet generators or plugin-specific snippets.
+* New: We updated the code type picker for more clarity on what each code type is useful for and the last code type you used is now saved for a streamlined experience when adding multiple snippets.
+* Tweak: We extended the unfiltered HTML permissions notice when the DISALLOW_UNFILTERED_HTML constant is defined to add more clarity.

+= 2.2.1 =
+* Fix: We fixed a bug that was causing the selected conditional logic operator to not be displayed correctly for some rules.
+* Fix: The auto-insert location picker was not opening again in some situations.

+= 2.2.0 =
+* New: We updated the conditional logic rules picker for more clarity and ease of use.
+* New: We expanded our automatic cache clearing to include the Swift Performance plugin.
+* Tweak: The Page URL conditional logic option now supports query params and wp-admin URLs.

+= 2.1.14 =
+* New: When making changes to the Global Header & Footer WPCode will attempt to automatically clear page cache for popular caching plugins.
+* New: Save your snippet with a keyboard shortcut by pressing CTRL+S (Windows) or CMD+S (Mac) in the snippet editor.
+* Tweak: Prevent error when TinyMCE is disabled by other plugins.

+= 2.1.13 =
+* New: We added admin-specific locations for header and footer to streamline customizations in the wp-admin area.
+* New: The code editor height can now be adjusted directly from the snippet editor screen.
+Auto-height is still available as an option on the settings page.
+* Fix: When making changes to a snippet, the function to prevent you from navigating away was no longer working.

+= 2.1.12 =
+* New: We added a new way to execute PHP snippets "On Demand" - look for the "On Demand" location in the Auto Insert settings.
+* Tweak: We added checks in place to prevent malicious code patterns from being used in WPCode.
+* Fix: We fixed a bug where the conditional logic for logged-in users was not being saved correctly the first time.

 = 2.1.11 =
 * Tweak: We improved the admin bar menu to fix an JS error in some scenarios and a html validation issue.